WPChill/decode-lite/README.md

 Changelogs for each version can be found [on GitHub](https://github.com/ScottSmith95/Decode/releases).

-I built Decode, the theme I use on [Beyond The Code](http://beyondtheco.de), on the great theme foundation, [Underscores](http://underscores.me).
-It is beautifully crafted for mobile first, and uses media queries to bring in CSS for larger screens.
+I built Decode, the theme I use on [Beyond The Code](http://beyondtheco.de), to be a beautifully crafted, mobile first theme that uses media queries to bring in CSS for larger screens.

-If you want to change any of the colors in your theme, enable the sidebar, social links, and more, access the Customize menu in Appearance > Customize.
+If you want to change any of the colors in your theme, enable the sidebar, social links, and more, access the Customize menu in Admin > Appearance > Customize.
 From here you can access all the settings available for this theme.

-Decode's elegant sidebar is conveniently accessed by clicking or tapping on the much-loved hamburger icon.
+Decode's elegant sidebar is conveniently accessed by clicking or tapping on the menu icon.
 The sidebar can hold any number of widgets you choose.
 The side on which the sidebar and the hamburger icon are placed is customizable.
 You can also disable the sidebar if you choose.

 Decode supports link posts, where the title can be hyperlinked.
 To do this, first set the post format to "Link" and then add designate where the title should link to using a custom field entitled, `title_url`, `url_title`, or `title_link`.
 I also have added support for quote posts.
 Quote marks are automatically added, so don't use them when composing a quote.